 We have all heard the phrase Mardi Gras and we know it is one hell of a party!
 But what is a party without some delicious food!
-So, I give to you a Mardi Gras fest of fun!
+We are talking the zingy, spicy, zesty flavor of the south!

-Mardi Gras is French for Fat Tuesday.
-During Lent, many Christians fast and the name Fat Tuesday refers to the last day of eating richer food before the leanerdays of Lent begin.
+- The French call it French Fat Tuesday.
+During Lent, many Christians fast and the name Fat Tuesday refers to the last day of eating richer food before the leaner days of Lent begin.

-Many people start the day off with pancakes since it isconsidered a richer food.
-That is why Mardi Gras is also known as Pancake Day!
+- Many people start the day off with pancakes since it is considered a richer food.
+That is why it is also known as Pancake Day!

 - King Cakes, a type of cake that is a cross between a French pastry and a coffee cake.
 Its oval shape and has festive colors are only available during the festival